Tips Bulletin

 A mildew smell usually indicates a mold problem, and this pesky bathroom invader grows on many surfaces, from the shower curtain to the toilet tank.
 A sewer gas smell or sewer odor usually indicates an issue with the toilet seal and pipes or a clogged sink drain or shower drain.

 If you have a musty odor or general bad smell, bacteria build-up on the toilet seat could be to blame.
-Thankfully, cleaning your bathroom is straightforward with a few smart tips once you’ve identified the issue.
+Thankfully, you can find ways to get the moldy smell out of your basement with a few smart tips once you’ve identified the issue.

 Getting the mildew smell out of the bathroom doesn’t have to be complicated.
 Mildew refers to a group of fungus and molds growing in your home.
 If you’re curious about how to remove a mildew smell from your bathroom, the answer is simple.

-Generally, killing the mold and cleaning it away is enough to remove the musty smell.
+Generally, killing the mold and cleaning it away is enough to remove the smell that comes along with mold and mildew.
 Make a batch of powerful mildew removal bathroom cleaner to eliminate the odor for good.

 Mix the supplies in a spray canister, taking care not to burn yourself with the boiling water, and shake well.
 Check the consistency, ensuring all the powder dissolves.
 If you still see lumps, continue to shake until blended.